Get Started With the Btrfs File System on Oracle Linux

 sudo btrfs replace start -r 3 /dev/sde /data

-You specify -r 3 based on the original configuration that used 3 devices.
+You specify -r 3 based on the original configuration of 3 devices.

 3. Check the status of the replacement process.